 - Work, work, work and work some more.
 Be your own person, make your own money.
 You'll always have what it takes to support yourself and never have to depend on anyone else.

-- Life goes by fast -- enjoy every minute.
+- Life goes by fast -- or as my dad says, chicken today, feathers tomorrow" -- enjoy every minute.

 What did your dad teach you?

 Image via Jim, the Photographer/Flickr